 There’s nothing embarrassing about saving money.
 A new survey from coupon site RetailMeNot.com says only about 1 in 9 Americans would be turned off “if their date used a coupon or deal to pay for dinner.”

-Just don’t get too drunk: Sixty percent would be turned off if their date drank too much alcohol, and 70 percent would be turned off if their date was rude to the waiter/waitress.
-(Surprisingly, flirting with the waiter/waitress was only a turn-off for 59 percent.)
+Just don’t drink too much.
+Sixty percent say drinking too much alcohol is a turn-off.
+Seventy percent don’t like it when their date is rude to the waiter/waitress.
+(Surprisingly, flirting with the waiter/waitress is only a turn-off for 59 percent.)

 3. Order takeout